What is an exempt employee?

 Misclassifying an employee as exempt when they should be non-exempt can lead to serious issues, including:

 To avoid these risks, it’s crucial to classify employees and track their work hours accurately.
-If managing payroll and compliance feels overwhelming, Homebase payroll can simplify the process by ensuring your employees are accurately classified and paid.
+If managing payroll and compliance feels overwhelming, using payroll apps can simplify the process by ensuring your employees are accurately classified and paid.

 How Homebase simplifies exempt employee management